-Below is information about those organizations and other resources for those with mental health concerns or who are interested in learning more:
+As part of a "20/20" report airing on Friday, Aug.
+4, we wanted to provide viewers with information about suicide prevention and other resources for mental health concerns or for those who are interested in learning more:

 The National Suicide Prevention Lifeline: Trained crisis workers are available 24 hours a day through this crisis intervention hotline.
 Help is offered in English and Spanish.